 When construction defects occur in a residential home or commercial property, legal action may be taken against the responsible party.
 Legal action may include:

 - The lawsuit in Court: An action for breach of contract or other cause of action is often the best course of action, and the most likely way to compensate you for the damages caused by poor workmanship or construction fraud.

 - Mediation: Mediation is a non-binding alternative to litigation.
 It occurs before a mediator, a neutral third party whose job is to attempt to foster settlement and a mutual resolution of claims.
 It may save on legal fees and costs of litigation if it is able to work.

 - Arbitration: Arbitration is a form of alternative dispute resolution in which the arbitrator plays the role of a judge.
 The results of arbitration are binding and are usually not reversible on any appeal.
-Arbitration can be created by an arbitration provision in a contract or by agreement of all of the parties involved.
+Arbitration can be created by an arbitration provision in a contract, or if all of the parties involved agree to proceed to arbitration.

 If construction defects are an issue with a residential home or commercial property that you have had constructed, it should be the responsible parties that bear the cost of repairs, not you.

-At the Katz Law Group, we are highly experienced in the area of construction litigation and have the years of experience necessary to protect your rights.
-Contact us today for a consultation.
+At the Katz Law Group, we are highly experienced in the area of construction litigation and have the years of experience necessary to protect your rights in Worcester, Marlborough, Framingham, or the rest of Massachusetts.
+Contact us online today or call our law office at (508) 480-8202 for a consultation.